nikic/PHP-Fuzzer/README.md

 This library implements a [fuzzer](https://en.wikipedia.org/wiki/Fuzzing) for PHP, which can be used to find bugs in libraries (particularly parsing libraries) by feeding them "random" inputs.
 Feedback from edge coverage instrumentation is used to guide the choice of "random" inputs, such that new code paths are visited.
-Many of the technical details of this fuzzer are based on [libFuzzer](https://llvm.org/docs/LibFuzzer.html) from the LLVM project.

 Installation
 ------------